 - The most common concerns for Rohingya people, as reported to Oxfam staff, were restrictions on their movement and associated problems around healthcare, education and work; denial of citizenship and equal rights; and the inability to return to their homes in Myanmar.

-- Oxfam is calling for the Government of Myanmar to fully implement the recommendations of the Advisory Commission on Rakhine State, which include ensuring freedom of movement for all people irrespective of religion, ethnicity, or citizenship status.
+- Oxfam is calling for the Government of Myanmar to fully implement the recommendations of the Advisory Commission on Rakhine StateOpens a new window, which include ensuring freedom of movement for all people irrespective of religion, ethnicity, or citizenship status.
 Despite some efforts to improve infrastructure in the camps and to provide alternative places to live, restrictions on movement have not been lifted.